 Porsche stated that they had “decided to make this announcement after it became clear that there are by far more short positions in the market than expected.”

 Despite the disarming choice of wording, Porsche’s statement had precisely the effect we expected.
 Sure enough, the announcement triggered a mass panic for the exits by anyone who was short shares of VW.
-Porsche had also made this announcement on a Sunday when the market was closed.
+Porsche also made this announcement on a Sunday when the market was closed.
 No surprise there.
 Because of this, short-sellers would have zero ability to cover their positions until the market reopened.

-This disparity caused short sellers to rush to buy more stock to cover their positions, driving the stock price further still through October 2008, with VW stock price now hovering just above €900, and at one point exceeding €1,000 in intraday trading.
+This disparity caused short sellers to rush to buy more stock to cover their positions, driving the stock price further through October 2008, with VW stock price now hovering just above €900 and exceeding €1,000 in intraday trading.

-January 28th, 2021 was a date that will go down in the books for video game retailer GameStop.
+January 28th, 2021, was a date that will go down in the books for video game retailer GameStop.
 2020 saw prices hovering around the $10 range.
 Fast forward to 2021, and prices soared in one day by 400% to $483.
 You can thank Reddit’s WallStreetBets forum for that.